madrilene/eleventy-excellent/src/posts/daily/throwback-thursday-for-2025-01-09.md

 ---
 title: "🔙 Throwback Thursday for 2025-01-09"
+permalink: "/archive/throwback-thursday-for-2025-01-09/"
-description: "I'm reflecting on my top LinkedIn post and the buzz around Wiz's impact on M&A in cybersecurity."
+description: "I&#39;m reflecting on my top LinkedIn post and the buzz around Wiz&#39;s impact on M&amp;A in cybersecurity."
 date: 2025-01-10 02:58:19.445190+00:00
 ---